tepsukka/vuex-oidc-wiki/Home.md

       'authenticateOidcSilent', // Authenticates if signed in.
 No redirect is made if not signed in 'getOidcUser', // Get user from oidc-client storage and update it in vuex store.
-Returns a promise 'signOutOidc', // Signs out user in open id provider 'removeOidcUser' // Signs out user in vuex and browser storage, but not in open id provider ])
+Returns a promise 'signOutOidc', // Signs out user in open id provider 'signOutOidcSilent', // Signs out user in open id provider using a hidden iframe 'removeOidcUser' // Signs out user in vuex and browser storage, but not in open id provider ])
   }